StreaMulT: Streaming Multimodal Transformer for Heterogeneous and Arbitrary Long Sequential Data: Proposed model

 After the last layer $N$, right contexts representations $(R_{\beta \rightarrow \alpha, i}^D)_{i > 0}$ are discarded. $(C_{\beta \rightarrow \alpha, i}^D)_{i > 0}$ are concatenated to form the final crossmodal representation $X_{\beta\rightarrow\alpha}$.
 We then concatenate along the feature dimension all crossmodal outputs corresponding to the same target modality $\alpha$ in a vector $Z_\alpha := $, that is given as input to a Transformer Encoder exploiting sequential nature of data, to produce modality output $y_\alpha$.
-All modality outputs are eventually concatenated and passed through a final fully-connected layer to output prediction $\hat{y}$. \\ In the next section, we experimentally validate our model.
+All modality outputs are eventually concatenated and passed through a final fully-connected layer to output prediction $\hat{y}$. \\